Elín Metta Jensen

-Elín Metta Jensen (born 1 March 1995) is an Icelandic former footballer.
-She played her entire career as a striker for Valur.
-Elín was a part of Iceland's national team from 2012 to 2022 and represented her country at the 2013 and 2017 editions of the UEFA Women's Championship.
+Elín Metta Jensen (born 1 March 1995) is an Icelandic footballer who currently plays for Þróttur Reykjavík.
+Elín represented her country at the 2013, 2017 and 2022 editions of the UEFA Women's Championship.

 Club career

 Elín has played for Valur since 2010.
 She made her Úrvalsdeild debut aged 15 in July 2010, scoring the fifth goal in Valur's 7–2 win over Haukar.
 In 2012, she scored 18 goals in 18 games to win the league's Golden Boot.
 Elín was voted Úrvalsdeild player of the year for the season of 2019, scoring 16 goals and providing 10 assists, a season that saw Valur win the title.
 Elín signed a new three-year contract with Valur in February 2020.

-On 2 October 2022, Elín announced her retirement from football.

 International career

 Elín made her senior international debut for Iceland on 16 June 2012, aged 17, replacing record goalscorer Margrét Lára Viðarsdóttir after 75 minutes of a 3–0 friendly win over Hungary.
 Her first two goals came in a 5–0 victory over Malta on 19 June 2014.
 Elín played in a historic 3–2 win over Germany in the 2019 World Cup qualifiers, scoring one goal and providing two assists to her teammate Dagný Brynjarsdóttir.
 Elín was also instrumental in securing a place for Iceland in the UEFA Women's Euro 2022, scoring the winning goal against Slovakia at home and the equalizer against Sweden, also at home.
 She finished as the top goalscorer in group F in the UEFA Women's Euro 2021 qualifiers.

-Elín was called up to be part of the national team for the UEFA Women's Euro 2013 and 2017.
+Elín was called up to be part of the national team for the UEFA Women's Euro 2013, 2017 and 2022.